mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   implementation of a matrix as the data object.
 That detail is largely irrelevant to python programmers as the matrix is made to act like a numpy matrix by the wrappers.
-Hence, python programmers familiar with numpy can manipulate the *data* matrix with all the tools of numpy noting that the data are in what numpy calls FORTRAN order.
+Hence, python programmers familiar with numpy can manipulate the :code:`data` matrix with all the tools of numpy noting that the data are in what numpy calls FORTRAN order.
 | The Seismogram object has a minimal set of methods that the authors
   consider core concepts defining a three component seismogram.
 We